fabric-testbed/fabric-core-api/docs/projects.md

 The notation `uuid` from above is a universal unique identifier (e.g. `990d8a8b-7e50-4d13-a3be-0f133ffa8653`) - all COUs for the same project would have the same `uuid` value which matches the core-api `uuid` for the project object.

-Endpoints are generally "WYSIWYG" in nature
+Personnel endpoints are additive, subtractive, or "WYSIWYG" in nature

+ - Operation `add`: The API will attempt to add all valid user UUIDs to existing creators/members/owners/token-holders
+ - Operation `remove`: The API will attempt to remove all valid user UUIDs from existing creators/members/owners/token-holders
- - The API will attempt to modify the data object to match the data provided by the `api_user`
+ - Operation `batch`: The API will attempt to modify the data object to exactly match the data provided by the `api_user` for creators/members/owners/token-holders in a "WYSIWG" way
- - There are no "*add*" or "*remove*" endpoints, but rather **_what you see is what you get_** (assuming valid data is passed to the endpoint)

 For example: